Architecture

 Protocols in communication between Slurm-web components [ SVG]

 All communications from the clients web browsers to Slurm-web agent component are performed with HTTP over TCP/IP network protocols.
 These network communications can be secured with SSL/TLS (aka.
 HTTPS) over standard port TCP/443 with a production HTTP server.
 After initial authentication with LDAP directory, users are authenticated between these components with JSON Web Token (JWT).
+Slurm-web has its own JWT realm, with its dedicated JWT signing key, to secure communication between its components.

 Slurm components communicates with specific binary RPC protocol over TCP/IP sockets, secured by either Munge or Slurm internal mechanism.
+When JWT authentication is used between Slurm-web agent and Slurm slurmrestd service, the auth/jwt alternative authentication type must also be enabled in main Slurm and slurmdbd configuration.

 Multi-clusters Distribution